 Because of this we offer the following support for SEND children:

 We talk to parents/carers if they think their child has a special educational need and let them know what special help the school is giving.
-Mrs Corrigan is appointed as the Special Educational Needs Co-ordinator (SENCO) along with Miss Common.
+Miss Common is the Special Educational Needs Co-ordinator (SENCO).

 We have a written Special Educational Needs and/or Disability Policy – a copy should be made available for parents and is included on this website.